orenbenkiki/loggy/README.md

 To install, run `cargo install loggy`.

+To build run either `cargo build` or `cargo make build`.

-To build and test, run `cargo make`.
+To test, run either `RUST_TEST_THREADS=1 cargo test` or `cargo make test`.
+Single thread testing is required due to the rust `log` facade mandating the use of a single global logger.

 ## Examples